Hiking trail

 - The Pass: The summit of the pass is narrow and rocky, offering views of the "Grand Sentinel" rock pinnacle.

-- Mount Temple: You are standing at the base of the massive Mount Temple, the highest peak in the area.
+- Mount Temple: You are standing below Mount Temple, the highest peak in the area.

 Safety & Warnings